MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ###### Bluetooth_DatapathConfiguration

 This property may be set by the audio driver to provide vendor specific configurations to the Bluetooth controller via the HCI_Configure_Data_Path command.
 It shall not be larger than 255 bytes, which is the largest payload that a Bluetooth controller accepts for an HCI command.
-The property value is set using the DDI AcxObjectBagAddBlob.
+The property value is set using the DDI **[AcxObjectBagAddBlob](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddblob)**.
 This configuration is applied for everything data path ID set by the audio driver.
 To assign a different data path configuration for each datapath ID, IHV audio driver should use [KSPROPERTY_BtLeAudio_DATAPATH_CONFIG](#ksproperty_btleaudio_datapath_config) instead.

 ###### BluetoothLEAudio_CodecConfiguration

-This property shall be set by the Bluetooth LE audio profile using the DDI AcxObjectBagAddBlob after the codec configuration is configured with an audio device.
+This property shall be set by the Bluetooth LE Audio profile using the DDI **[AcxObjectBagAddBlob](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddblob)** after the codec configuration is configured with an audio device.
 The structure of the value is the following:

 | Field | Octet |
 |---|---|